Asylum

 ASYLUM PROCEDURE

-The second interview is called “asylum hearing” and this interview lasts a few hours.
+The second interview is called “asylum hearing” and this interview lasts for several hours.
 Police inspector will ask you to explain all details about the reasons why you fled your home country and potential consequences if you are sent back.
 You should also bring any proof or evidence that you have from your home country that can support your testimony.

 If you want this support get in contact with one of the organizations that provides free legal aid in Serbia.
 You can find their contact here: https://www.unhcr.org/rs/en/free-legal-aid

 While you are in the asylum procedure you have the right to free accommodation in the camp, food and clothes within the camps, health care, elementary and high school education, legal aid.
-You can also get a work permit and work after 9 months from the moment when you have submitted an asylum application.
+You can also work after 6 months from the moment when you have submitted an asylum application.

 If you get a positive answer to your request, you will have a refugee status in Serbia and a five-year permit to stay in Serbia.
 If they grant you subsidiary protection you will get a permit to stay for one year, which will be renewed for another year by the police if your home country is still unsafe.